hundredrabbits/thebook/north_pacific_logbook.md

     Distance to Victoria: 4,678 km (2526 nm)

 ##### 0430
-Wind is still coming out of the east, making going in that direction assuredly impossible.
-We are going north, making little headway to 180°W, that place on the map feels close, but far away with such winds.
-The breeze isn't pushing us at incredible speeds either.
-I marked our position on the chart and was disappointed with our lack of progress, we were becalmed yesterday and that has largely contributed to it, but it's hard to stomach with so much sea between Pino and Canada.
-I should be more patient, I know this.
-I can't control the weather, and the forces that govern the winds aren't malicious.
-We've got to wait for wind, we've got to be patient, stoic.
+Wind is still coming out of the east, making going in that direction impossible.
+We are going north, making little headway toward our destination.
+The breeze isn't really pushing us that fast either.
+I marked our position on the chart and was disappointed with our lack of progress.
+I should be more patient, I know.
+I can't control the weather.
+We've got to wait for wind, we've got to be patient.

 ##### 0640
 Bowie is stalking us.
-He startled me as he landed next to Pino with a loud splash.
+He startled me as he landed next to the cockpit in a loud splash.
 I noticed that whenever we got too far, he'd fly over, land just ahead and drift past us before repeating the motion again.
-Our Bowie is not shy anymore!
+Bowie is not shy anymore.

 ##### 0800
 Why am I always hungry?!
 After coffee comes lunch, I guess both of us eat breakfast too early these days.
 Devine is making *garlic, chilies and nori pasta* (see recipes)—my favorite.
 He sautées the garlic and chilies in olive oil, then adds the cooked pasta and swirls it in until well-coated with the mixture, then he transfers it to bowls and tops it off with shredded nori.
-My stomach is whining as the smell wafts around the cabin.
+My stomach is whining as the smell wafts out the cabin.
 I am steering north.
 The wind doesn't permit much else, at least there's a relatively constant breeze.
 Today, we'll be making an inventory of all the food we've got left, just to see the state of things.
-Our snack locker is bare, but we expected that, Devine really loves eating snacks.
-We'll have to be creative down the line to keep this one fed and happy.
+Our snack locker is bare, as expected, Devine sure loves snacks.
+We'll soon have to be creative to keep this one fed and happy.

 ##### 1130
 We did the food inventory, Pino's stores are looking good!
-We have enough variety to ensure nutritive and fun meals.
-This is reassuring.
-There is food everywhere aboard, it's hard to know the state of things until we start counting though.
-All of the slow days we've had worried me, wondering if we'd have enough if our sail really did take 2 months.
-I'm happy to say that we're okay on that front.
-It's been 20 days and we're going through our stores at a good pace.
+We have enough variety for nutritive and fun meals.
+There is food everywhere aboard, it's hard to know the state of things until we take things out of the lockers and start counting.
+All of the slow days had had worried, wondering if we'd have enough if our sail really did take 2 months.
+It's been 20 days and we're going through our stores at a reasonable pace.

-Wind is invariably weak, coming out of the east.
+The wind is weak, and still coming from the east.

 ##### 1730
-Wandered into another patch of calm.
+Wandered into another calm.
 This is better than beating or running into high winds.
-It's too bad that our options are too much wind or none at all.
+It's too bad that our options are either too much wind or none at all.

-A quiet ocean isn't the worse thing, as there is much to enjoy.
-Our neighbours the Pacific white-sided dolphins came to see us 3 times today.
+This quietness isn't the worse thing.
+Pacific white-sided dolphins came to see us 3 times today.
 Because the sea was flat, we could hear them coming from far away.
-They are a most welcome sight.
 No matter how bad I'm feeling, their visit always perks me right up!
-Bowie left to look for food, we're left with the cackling storm petrels for company.
+Bowie left to look for food, we're left with cackling storm petrels for company.

-We moved closer to 180°W, we are at 178°E, here's hoping for wind returning later today so we can finally cross that invisible line!
+We moved closer to 180°W, we are at 178°E, here's hoping for the wind returning later today so we can finally cross that invisible line!
 We noticed today that one of our spreader lights was broken.
-Pino is going to need a lot of love and attention after this trip is over.
+Pino is going to need a lot of love and attention after this trip.

 ##### 2230
 Sometimes sailing feels like witchcraft.
 There was hardly any wind before, Pino was bobbing stupidly in the water as I sat inside, waiting.
-I got tired of the motion and of the sails beating about, so I went outside to steer.
-Devine reduces the jib in periods of calm to reduce chafe, but keeps a tiny scarf to ease the back and forth pendulum motion from waves.
-I felt tiny, irregular puffs of wind so I unfurled the jib and pointed us east.
+I got tired of the motion and of the sails flapping about, so I went outside to steer.
+Devine reduces the jib in periods of calm to reduce chafe, but keeps a tiny bit of canvas up to ease the pendulum motion from waves.
+I felt tiny little puffs of wind so I unfurled the jib and pointed us east.
 Perfect.
-Wind filled the sails and we started to go forward?
-It was like presenting the full jib created movement, the wind awaking with it.
+Wind filled the sails and we started to go forward..
 I was amazed, and started dancing in the cockpit, happy to be moving forward in a favorable direction!
 Hope the wind stays with us, if so, we'll cross 180°W!
-Maybe the school of dolphins from before pitied us and returned to pull us on—ah, what good friends!

 ## Food storage